agrove21/013-ecommerce_back_end/README.md

 - [Questions](#questions)

 ## Installation
-To install, clone the repository and run npm install.
+To install, clone the repository and run `npm install`.

 ## Usage
-Run the application using npm start.
+Run the application using `npm run watch`.

 ## License
 This project is licensed under the MIT license.